IKnowThatIKnowNothin/MaesterBot-Heroku/README.md

 # MaesterBot
-A multi bot for the Century of Blood Community
+A multi bot for the Century of Blood Community.
+Forked from https://github.com/dinoking88/MaesterBot.
+Made to be hosted on Heroku.

 Python v3.8.2
 praw v7.1.1

-Install python and praw, DM dino for the security key for the maesterbot account and add it in, then just run 'autorun.bat'.
-Super easy!